 The Guide to Residence Life encourages residents to report when they have not seen their roommate or apartment mate for an extended period of time.
 Residents report their concern about a potentially missing student to the Residence Life Staff.
-When the Residence Life Staff receives this type of report they will begin a process of trying to confirm the student's whereabouts and/or safety.
+When the Residence Life Staff receives this type of report they will begin a process of trying to confirm the student's whereabouts and/ or safety.
 The Residence Life Staff will work to confirm with friends of the resident their location, will use social media and electronic communications to connect with the resident, will attempt to reach the student by phone or ideally make face to face contact.
-If Residence Life Staff is unable to confirm the resident's whereabouts and/or safety in 6 hours or exhausted options for finding the resident in fewer than 6 hours they will contact the on call professional staff member.
+If Residence Life Staff is unable to confirm the resident in fewer than 6 hours they will contact the on call professional staff member.
 The professional on call will contact either the Missing Person Contact for resident students or an emergency contact for non-resident students or law enforcement.
 If the missing person contact or emergency contact is unable to verify the student's whereabouts law enforcement will be contacted to file a missing persons report.

-M. A statement of policy regarding disclosure of results of disciplinary proceedings

-The alleged victim of a crime of violence or a non-forcible sex offense or the alleged victim's surviving family may submit a written request for the disclosure of the results of any disciplinary proceeding related to the alleged crime or offense conducted by the University against a student who is the alleged perpetrator of such crime or offense.
+M. A statement of policy regarding disclosure of results of disciplinary proceedings surviving family may submit a written request for the disclosure of the results of any disciplinary proceeding related to the alleged crime or offense conducted by the University against a student who is the alleged perpetrator of such crime or offense.